John Cho

 Best Roles

-Though the actor had got his recognizable style and popularity by the mid-2000s, real fame came to him with an offer from a film director, Danny Leiner, an author of the trilogy Harold & Kumar Go to White Castle.
+While the actor had developed his recognizable style and gained popularity by the mid-2000s, real fame came when film director Danny Leiner, creator of the Harold & Kumar trilogy, offered him a role in Harold & Kumar Go to White Castle.

-According to the plot of the first part of Harold & Kumar Go to White Castle, two friends decided to relax after a hard week, but things went not the way they planned it.
+According to the plot of the first part of Harold & Kumar Go to White Castle, two friends decided to relax after a hard week, but things didn't go as planned.
 Their ordinary trip to get some burgers turned into a series of epic events.

 John Cho in Harold & Kumar Go to White Castle

-Predictably, the film from the producer of the extremely funny comedy Dude, Where’s My Car? became super famous, for it had all aspects of a successful project: simple and rememberable plot, dialogs that instantly turned into quotations, beautiful girls and, of course, a couple of stoned losers - a Korean guy, Harold, and an Indian guy, Kumar.
+Predictably, the film from the producer of the hilarious comedy Dude, Where's My Car? became hugely successful, as it had all the elements of a hit: simple and memorable plot, dialogue that instantly became quotable, beautiful girls and, of course, a couple of stoned losers - a Korean guy, Harold, and an Indian guy, Kumar.

 The character of Harold became a starring role for the young actor.
 Later, he appeared in the following parts of the film: Harold & Kumar Escape from Guantanamo Bay and A Very Harold & Kumar 3D Christmas.
 Kal Penn portrayed Kumar.
 David Krumholtz, Ryan Reynolds, Jack Conley, and Eddie Kaye Thomas also starred in the film.